MODELS2019-AURORA/AURORA/README.md

 ## Disclaimer

 This [dataset](http://doi.org/10.5281/zenodo.2585431) has been exploited in our evaluation.
-However, we do not redistribute and data from there.
+However, we do not redistribute data from there.
 We only mine it to produce metadata that can be used as input for AURORA.